learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/GDB_Debug.md

     3. `continue`: Resume program execution until the next breakpoint is hit.

-    4.`print`: Display the value of a variable or expression.
+    4. `print`: Display the value of a variable or expression.

-    5.`backtrace`: Display a backtrace of the function call stack.
+    5. `backtrace`: Display a backtrace of the function call stack.

 7. **Exit GDB:**
     `quit`